Share this page

-Title: Microsoft IT: Journey to IPv6 – are we there yet and what’s next?
+Title: Microsoft IT: Journey to IPv6 – are we there yet and what’s next? (power point)

 Abstract: This presentation will cover the journey that Networking team in Microsoft IT took from an IPv4-only to Dual-Stack network.
 However, the team is not stopping there as this Dual-Stack is only IPv6 half-done.
 Our team aims to go IPv6-Only and I will share some details of this new exciting direction.
 I will also include differences in challenges that Enterprises face versus Service Providers.

 Bio: Veronika McKillop works as a Network Architect in Microsoft IT.
 She leads the Enterprise IPv6 efforts with the long-term goal of moving all corporate services to IPv6-Only.
 Prior to joining Microsoft, Veronika worked in Cisco as a Consulting Systems Engineer in the Global Service Provider team.
 Veronika chairs the UK IPv6 Council which she founded in order to bring the technical, business and government community together and progress the IPv6 deployments in the UK.